Poznań bid for the 2018 Summer Youth Olympics

 Poznań 2018 was a bid by the city of Poznań and the Polish Olympic Committee to host the 2018 Summer Youth Olympics.
-Poznan withdrew their bid on October 9, 2012 for financial reasons.
+Poznań withdrew their bid on October 9, 2012 for financial reasons.

 History

 Poznań was revealed to be one of the bidding cities for the 2018 Summer Youth Olympics when the IOC announced who the applicants were on March 2, 2012.

 Poznań was one of the eight cities that hosted games during the UEFA Euro 2012 championship.
 The Stadion Miejski hosted three matches during the championship.